cyberhiker/compliance-docs/AU-Policy.md

 |Director of Compliance        | Owner of the Policy.
 Ensuring the Policy meets the compliance requirements.|

 ## 4. Policy
-The access and use of Information Technology (IT) resources shall be in compliance with applicable Federal Information Processing Standards (FIPS) and National Institute of Standards and Technology (NIST) Special Publications, and [Company] policies and standards.
+The access and use of Information Technology (IT) resources shall be in compliance with applicable Federal Information Processing Standards (FIPS) and National Institute of Standards and Technology (NIST) Special Publications, International Organization for Standards (ISO) and [Company] policies and standards.

 ### 4.1 Auditable Events
-* [Company] defines the list of events the information system must be capable of auditing based on a risk assessment and mission/business needs.
+* [Company Name] defines the list of events the information system must be capable of auditing based on a risk assessment and mission/business needs.
  * Events include: Successful and unsuccessful account logon events, account management events, object access, policy change, privilege functions, process tracking, and system events.
- * Events for Web applications inlcude: all administrator activity, authentication checks, authorization checks, data deletions, data access, data changes, and permission changes.
+ * Events for Web applications include: all administrator activity, authentication checks, authorization checks, data deletions, data access, data changes, and permission changes.
  * The list of events is reviewed annually or when there are changes in the threat environment.
-* [Company] coordinates the security audit function with other organizational entities requiring audit-related information to enhance mutual support and help guide the selection of auditable events.
+* [Company Name] coordinates the security audit function with other organizational entities requiring audit-related information to enhance mutual support and help guide the selection of auditable events.
 * Security Engineering will be responsible for researching and working with cross-functional teams to implement a centrally managed framework with the capability of collecting information from integrated target sources and indexing data in a centralized location.
-This framework will provide reasonable control as to prevent rotation or manipulation of the collected log data [Company] will provide a rationale for why the list of auditable events are deemed to be adequate to support after-the-fact investigations of security incidents
+This framework will provide reasonable control as to prevent rotation or manipulation of the collected log data [Company Name] will provide a rationale for why the list of auditable events are deemed to be adequate to support after-the-fact investigations of security incidents
 * [System Name] provides the capability to compile audit records from multiple components throughout the system into a system wide, time-correlated audit trail.
 * [System Name] provides the capability to manage the selection of events to be audited by individual components of the system.